wandb/docs/docs/guides/launch/walkthrough.md

 2. Sign up for a free account at https://wandb.ai/site and then login to your wandb account.
 3. Install Docker.
 See the [Docker documentation](https://docs.docker.com/get-docker/) for more information on how to install Docker, and make sure the docker daemon is running on your machine.

-## Create a job template
+## Create a launch job

-The following code creates a job template from a W&B [run](../../ref/python/run.md).
+The following code creates a launch job from a W&B [run](../../ref/python/run.md).
 Copy the following Python code to your machine in a file named `train.py`.

 ```python title="train.py"
 import wandb